turtle0x1/LxdMosaic/docs/LXDMosaic_Settings.md

 This setting is used to make sure cron jobs like backups run at the time the user is expecting.

+## Backup History

+Value: string

+Default: -1 year

+How long should we store backup history for, expressed as string like;

+  - -X hours
+  - -Y days
+  - -Z months

 ## LDAP

 ### Ldap Server